 These are contain’d in sex as parts of itself and justifications of itself.

-All existence, all souls, all realization, all decency, all health, all that is worth being here for, all of woman and of man, all beauty, all purity, all sweetness, all friendship, all strength, all life, all immortality depend on the body and sex.
+Are you to be put down to that shallow level of literature and conversation that stops a man’s recognizing the delicious pleasure of his sex, or a woman hers—the things that all existence, all souls, all realization, all decency, all health, all that is worth being here for, all of woman and of man, all beauty, all purity, all sweetness, all friendship, all strength, all life, all immortality depend on.
+The courageous soul may be proved by faith in sex.

 I am for those who believe in loose delights,